THE LOCALS’ GUIDE TO OSLO

 Pit stop: Enjoy a tasty and reasonably priced meal in the Vippa food hall, just by the fjord.

-Lido and sculptures: If you need to cool off when you arrive at Sørenga, you can go for a dip in the sea.
+Sculptures: If you need to cool off when you arrive at Sørenga, you can go for a dip in the sea.
 For more art, the Ekebergparken sculpture park is just up the hill.
 This is a wonderful recreational area with a good mix of natural and cultural experiences.

-MUNCH: The new MUNCH is one of the world’s largest museums devoted to a single artist!
+MUNCH: The MUNCH Museum is one of the world’s largest museums devoted to a single artist!
 The museum exhibits Munch's paintings, drawings, woodcuts, and photographs.
 It has 42,000 museum pieces and 11 exhibition halls, and it also has a restaurant, café, bar, shop, concert venues and a cinema.

 The sound of music: Treat yourself to a performance at The Norwegian Opera and Ballet in Bjørvika.
 And remember that Oslo has a highly regarded philharmonic orchestra.
 Their magnificent concerts are internationally renowned and definitely worth a listen.